 The Complainant and the Respondent also have the right to be assisted by a support person during all stages of a disciplinary proceeding, including all meetings, investigative interviews, and hearings.
-A support person may be a friend, a family member, or any individual who is not otherwise a potential witness in the Prohibited Conduct investigation.
+The support person is not permitted to speak for or on behalf of a Complainant or Respondent, appear in lieu of a Complainant or Respondent, or participate directly in any other manner during any phase of the investigation or grievance process.

-14 Investigations of reports of Prohibited Conduct are usually performed by SCCS.
+&lt;sup>14 Investigations of reports of Prohibited Conduct are usually performed by SCCS.
 However, for good cause, the Title IX Coordinator may select an investigator(s) external to SCCS, provided that the investigator has specific training and experience investigating allegations of Prohibited Conduct.
 Any investigator(s) chosen to conduct the investigation must be impartial and free of any conflict of interest or bias.
 The investigator(s) may be a University employee, a team of University employees, an external investigator engaged to assist the University, or a team of external investigators engaged to assist the University.